ByteWelder/Tactility/README.md

 ## Overview

 Tactility is a front-end application platform for ESP32.
-It is mainly intended for touchscreen devices.
+It is currently intended for touchscreen devices, but the goal is to also support different types of input in the future.
-It provides an application framework that is based on code from the [Flipper Zero](https://github.com/flipperdevices/flipperzero-firmware/) project.
+Tactility provides an application framework that borrows concepts from [Flipper Zero](https://github.com/flipperdevices/flipperzero-firmware/) and mobile phone operating systems.

 ![photo of devices running Tactility](Documentation/pics/tactility-devices.webp)

 **Status: Alpha**

-A modern desktop with built-in apps:
+A desktop with built-in apps:

 ![screenshot of desktop app](Documentation/pics/screenshot-Desktop.png) ![screenshot of settings app](Documentation/pics/screenshot-Settings.png)